What are the concentration camps which are near Berlin?

 What Are Concentration Camps?

-There are several concentration camps near Berlin that are still standing today, and offer visitors an insight into the horrors of the Nazi regime.
+There are many concentration camps which are located near Berlin and now are in part open to the public so that people could learn about the atrocities of the Nazi.
 Here are some of the most notable camps near Berlin:

 Dachau Concentration Camp